tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloInner MUST omit them.

-Future extensions that might change across first and second ClientHello messages in response to a HelloRetryRequest MUST match.
+Future extensions that might change across first and second ClientHello messages in response to a HelloRetryRequest MUST have the same value.

 If the server sends a HelloRetryRequest in response to the ClientHello, the client sends a second updated ClientHello per the rules in {{RFC8446}}.